renatalantos/Battleship-in-Python/README.md

 22. Finally, a message was displayed: 'Your app was successfully deployed.'
 23. I clicked on View underneath the message.
 24. This brought up the console in Heroku and my code was running straight away without my prompting it to do so.
-25. My program was running fine.
+25. My program was running fine, handling valid and invalid user inpt.
 26. I restarted it by clicking on Run Program.
-27. It was working as expected.
+27. It was working as expected, handling valid and invalid user inpt.
 28. My live site was deployed a few minutes later under [Heroku link:](https://battleship-in-python.herokuapp.com/)

 Also, the link to my GitHub repository is [GitHub link](https://github.com/renatalantos/Battleship-in-Python)